What is Fix & Flash?

-Fix & Flash uses a latest generation formulation of cyanoacrylate (MECA) to bond and repair all objects and materials onto all surfaces.
+Fix & Flash uses a latest generation formulation of cyanoacrylate (MECA) to bond and repair all objects and materials onto almost all surfaces.
 Cyanoacrylate glue is a strong instant glue that is very adaptable.
-MECA cyanoacrylate glue has the same properties as the first but without the disadvantages: it doesn’t stick to the fingers, there are no hazardous markings on the packaging, it doesn’t have an unpleasant odour and it’s solvent free.
+MECA cyanoacrylate glue has the same properties as the first but without the disadvantages: it doesn’t stick your fingers together, there are no hazardous markings on the packaging, it doesn’t have an unpleasant odour and it’s solvent free.

 How does the Fix & Flash LED light work?

 Fix & Flash is equipped with an LED lamp that reproduces the UV rays of natural light.
 The LED lamp therefore allows the glue to solidify in just a few seconds on any surface and on any material.
 To activate the light, simply press the bulb.
 To switch if off, press the bulb again.
 The light is supplied by 2 CR2016 lithium batteries.

 What is shadow Curing technology?